Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Non-asymptotic performance for statistical classification tasks

 for all $i\geq\frac{\kappa}{\delta}$, where

-Hence, suppose the same assumptions as those in Lemma \ref{lemma 1}.
-Then, for any sequence of observations of size $S\geq\frac{\kappa}{\delta}$, the probability of classification error, denoted by $P_{k,S}^e$, is upper bounded by
+and $0\leq\sigma<1$ is the second largest-magnitude eigenvalue of the combination matrix $A$.
+Therefore, supposing that the same assumptions as those in Theorem \ref{theorem: 2} hold, for any sequence of observations of size $S\geq\frac{\kappa}{\delta}$, the probability of classification error at each agent $k$, denoted by $P_{k,S}^e$, is upper bounded by

-\end{theorem} \begin{proof} See Appendix \ref{appendix: Theorem 1}. \end{proof} We analyze next how we can relate the bound on the consistent training from Lemma \ref{lemma: P_c} (for the \emph{infinite}-sample case) to the result of Theorem \ref{theorem: 1} (for the \emph{finite}-sample case).
-As the number of observations $S$ grows, the second term in \eqref{eq: P_e for statistical classification} vanishes and $P_{k,S}^e$ approaches the first term, which is upper bounded by $1-P_{c,\delta}$.
-Since $P_{c,\delta}\leq P_c$, then in view of \eqref{eq: P_e upper bound by 1-P_c}, $1-P_{c,\delta}$ is also an upper bound on the probability of error for the social learning problem (i.e., \emph{infinite}-sample case).
+\end{theorem} \begin{proof} See \ref{appendix: Theorem 1}. \end{proof} We analyze next how we can relate the bound on consistent training from Theorem \ref{theorem: 1} (for the \emph{infinite}-sample classification) to the result of Theorem \ref{theorem: 3} (for the \emph{finite}-sample classification).
+As the number of observations $S$ grows, the second term on the right-hand side of \eqref{eq: P_e for statistical classification} vanishes.
+Then, the upper bound for $P_{k,S}^e$ approaches the first term in \eqref{eq: P_e for statistical classification}, which is an upper bound on $1-P_{c,\delta}$ from Theorem \ref{theorem: 2}.
+Since $P_{c,\delta}\leq P_c$, in view of \eqref{eq: P_e upper bound by 1-P_c}, $1-P_{c,\delta}$ is also an upper bound on the probability of error $P_e$ for the social learning task (i.e., the infinite-sample case).
 By letting $\delta\to 0$, we recover the upper bound $1-P_c$ established in \eqref{eq: P_e upper bound by 1-P_c}.
 Furthermore, according to \eqref{eq: P_e for statistical classification}, it is expected that the decay rate of $P_{k,S}^e$ w.r.t. $S$ will be faster when a larger decision margin $\delta$ is achieved in the training phase.

-Equation \eqref{eq: P_{k,i} under consistent learning} provides a good estimate for the sample complexity in the prediction phase when the $\delta$-margin consistent training condition is achieved in the training phase.
-This is summarized in following Corollary \ref{corollary: sample complexity}, whose proof can be found in Appendix \ref{appendix: Theorem 1}. \begin{corollary}[\textbf{Sample complexity}] Let $0<\epsilon<1$ be a prescribed error level, then one gets
+Equation \eqref{eq: P_{k,i} under consistent training} provides a good estimate for the sample complexity in the prediction phase, as summarized in following Corollary \ref{corollary: sample complexity}. \begin{corollary}[\textbf{Testing sample complexity}] Assume the $\delta$-margin consistent training condition is achieved in the training phase.
+For any $\varepsilon_{\rm ts}>0$, each agent gets $P_{k,S}^e\leq \varepsilon_{\rm ts}$ if the number of observations during prediction satisfies